 However, if you have experienced Gestational Diabetes, High Blood Pressure, Bleeding, Hyperemesis Gravidarum (debilitating morning sickness) or have suffered a previous miscarriage or early labour in a prior pregnancy, please consult with your GP or Midwife about your plans to travel.

-I’m having twins, does that complicate things?
+I’m having twins, does that restrict when I can fly?

 Not really, except you will only be able to fly up until the 32nd week of pregnancy, rather than 37th.
 This is applicable to twins and other multiple pregnancies.

 Am I allowed to have vaccinations before I go?
 Will they harm my baby?

 “If you must travel to areas requiring inoculation, you should get your jabs.
 The risk of catching an infectious disease far outweighs the risk from vaccination.” – Dr Reynolds, NHS Choices

 We think that pretty much sums it up!
 Use the link above for full information on vaccinations whilst pregnant from the NHS.
 Please also be aware that there are some anti-malaria tablets that aren’t safe for pregnant women to take, so this needs a conversation with your GP or Midwife.